-In this course student learn about WSIB's policies related to Chronic Mental Stress and PostTraumatic Stress Disorder in First Responders and other Designated Workers.
+In this course students learn about WSIB's policies related to Chronic Mental Stress and Post Traumatic Stress Disorder in First Responders and other Designated Workers.
 Students complete a certificate in Mental Health First Aid and utilize the Conversations That Matter resources for disability management.